ucsdlib/dx-components/README.md

 - **mini-profile.html** — Use to create a mini profile with a circular profile image.

-- **strategic-plan-visual-timeline.html** — Visual timeline for Library Strategic Plan page. https://library.ucsd.edu/about/strategic-plan/index.html
+- **timeline-large.html** — Accessible visual timeline for Library Strategic Plan page.
+Would work best for larger timelines. https://library.ucsd.edu/about/strategic-plan/index.html

   - Desktop preview:
 ![image of visual timeline desktop view](/assets/visual-timeline-desktop.png)